QB3/sparse-ho/README.rst

 sparse-ho stands for "sparse hyperparameter optimization".
 This code aims to offer a efficient solution to the problem of hyperparameter setting for sparse models such as Lasso.
+Contrarily to grid search, the proposed method can handle efficiently many hyperparameters.

 This package implements the implicit forward differentiation algorithm, a fast algorithm to compute the Jacobian of the Lasso as described in `this paper <https://arxiv.org/pdf/2002.08943.pdf>`_.